 Regional Interconnect Zones Traffic Routing Rules

 AO modems (or STB´s) will be unable to get service, if they are moved in another location than where they were initially installed.
-In case of a move for AO end-user Modem (or STB), the CM (or STB) needs to be re-registered in the NCP for the new specific region.
+In case of a move for AO end-user Modem (or STB), the CM (or STB) needs to be re-registered in the Wyre NCP for the new specific region.

 AO Interconnect Links